-Naturally when addressing your retirement plan considerations, most of our conversations with you are about money, and how we can help you secure the future of your family and maximise your wealth.
-However we also recognise that your financial position is only one single input to help you live a rich and fulfilled life.
-Family, friends, your social life, your career and many other factors help you to live life to the full.
+Naturally, when addressing your retirement plan considerations, most of our conversations with you are about money, and how we can help you secure the future of your family and maximise your wealth.
+However, we also recognise that your financial position is only one single input to help you live a rich and fulfilled life.
+Family, friends, your social life, your career, and many other factors help you to live life to the fullest.

-We recently came across The Irish Longitudinal Study on Ageing (TILDA), which is a large scale, nationally representative, long-term study on ageing in Ireland.
+In a recent study on ageing the Irish Longitudinal Study on Ageing (TILDA), is a large-scale, nationally representative, long-term study on ageing in Ireland.
 It collects information from adults aged 50 years and over resident in Ireland and is one of the most comprehensive research studies of its kind both in Europe and internationally.
 TILDA’s Vision is to make Ireland ‘the best place in the world to grow old’ by studying the health, wealth and quality of life aspects of ageing.
 We thought this research was definitely worth sharing with you.

 Four waves of research with over 8,000 people have been completed since the launch of the study in 2006.
 So what can we learn from TILDA to help us live a more fulfilled life in retirement?

 Quality of life peaks at age 68 – this is when life is at its best!
 TILDA found that people aged 80 enjoy a similar quality of life as people aged 50.
 It’s only from age 80 onwards that quality of life starts to decrease.

 Social participation is really important

 Increased social integration, through maintaining a larger social network and positive supportive relationships with friends, is associated with higher quality of life.
 Similarly volunteering and participating in both active and social leisure activities lead to happier lives as you get older.
 So keep participating in your golf, bridge, or amateur dramatics!